If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 This is a sub-page of Chibi-Robo!.

 In all versions of the game, there are a grand total of twelve debug/test rooms.
 Besides three, all of them have an internal name that seems to reference one of the game's developers.
-These can be seen by saving the game within the room and checking the file select - or simply checking within the files of the game itself.
+These can be seen by saving the game within the room and checking the file select, checking the game's files, or looking at their names in the stage select menu.

 Contents